CallumChaney/http_server_rs/README.md

 # HTTP Server

-A simple http server build in rust as a learning exersise.
+A simple HTTP server based on (the book server)[https://doc.rust-lang.org/book/ch20-01-single-threaded.html] built in rust as a learning exercise.
-It is single threaded and only implements GET.
+It is single-threaded and only implements GET.